sanskrit/raw_etexts_english/blogs/manasataramgini/2009-10-11_vijayanagaran-activities-in-shri-lanka.md

 +++
-title = "vijayanagaran activities in shrIxa0lankA"
+title = "vijayanagaran activities in shrI lankA"

 +++
 Since the vijayan colonization of lankA several south India empires have